Looking for new ways to grow your customer base? Don’t forget about wowing the customers you already have to generate more word-of-mouth marketing.

 • Run contests and giveaways, where the creators of the best branded UGC earn valuable prizes or unique features (as Apple did with their #shotoniPhone campaign)

-What digital marketing content would appeal best to your target audience – would it be an interactive contest, a behind-the-scenes video, or something else?
+Which digital marketing content would appeal best to your target audience – an interactive contest, a behind-the-scenes video, or something else?
 By continuing to give your audience what it wants through content marketing, you’re able to add to your social currency and generate word of mouth.

 Appealing to emotions is another great way to create content that’s worth sharing.
 Whether you create something happy, sad, funny, or otherwise, people instinctively want to share it with others if they are moved by it.

 And if your brand has a unique personality, this can also stir up emotions.
 Use your personality for emotional appeal, in a way that stands out from the crowd, and customers won’t be able to stop talking.
 This works especially well if you’re appealing to humor.
-Think back to Wendy’s – they went viral thanks to their signature snarky, humorous tweets.
+Think of how Wendy’s went viral thanks to their signature snarky, humorous tweets.

 7. Tell a story worth sharing